blu3mania/npp-papyrus/Configuration.md

 directories ("-i").
 If there are multiple directories specified, it will search from the first directory to the last one.
 This plugin matches this behavior when opening a referenced script file.

+### Hover support
+When hovering over supported identifiers a widget similar to a tooltip will show the definition of the identifier.
+Currently only properties are supported.

 ### Papyrus Script Lexer styles
 These styles can be configured from Notepad++'s *Style Configurator* dialog under *Settings* menu.
 A convenient link is provided.